ucsb-ds/cmpsc5b-w24-students/README.md

-# cmpsc5b-s23-students
+# cmpsc5b-w24-students
-#Materials for the CMPSC 5B course at UCSB in Spring 2023
+#Materials for the CMPSC 5B course at UCSB in Winter 2024